-Functional logic programming languages [3,15] support a wide spectrum of programming styles.
+Functional logic programming languages [3, 15] support a wide spectrum of programming styles.
 One can apply logic programming features like nondeterminism and logic variables to specify the basic knowledge about a problem and let the run-time system search for appropriate solutions.
-Or one can use a deterministic (functional) programming style to implement sophisticated and efficient algorithms [22].
+On the other hand, one can also use a deterministic (functional) programming style to implement sophisticated and efficient algorithms [23].

-The combination of both styles can be leveraged for increased reliability: high-level ("obviously correct") specifications can be formulated as functional logic programs.
-Since these specifications are executable, they can serve as initial prototypical implementations.
-Executable specifications are useful to run experiments which may expose defects and ultimately raise the confidence that a specification captures the intent.
-If the direct execution of the specification is too inefficient, one can choose more efficient data structures (e.g., balanced search trees instead of lists) and/or better algorithms for production software.
-In this case, the initial specification remains valuable since one can use it as an oracle to test the implementation on a large set of test data [8,13] or to check, via run-time assertions, that the implementation behaves as intended on particular executions.
+The combination of both can be exploited to develop more reliable software: high-level ("obviously correct") specifications can be formulated as functional logic programs.
+Since they are executable, they can serve as initial prototypical implementations.
+Executable specifications are useful to run experiments and increase the confidence that a specification captures the intent.
+If the direct execution of the specification is too inefficient, one can choose more efficient data structures (e.g., balanced search trees instead of lists) or better algorithms.
+In this case, the initial specification remains valuable since one can use it as an oracle to test the implementation on a large set of test data [8, 13] or to check, via run-time assertions, that the implementation behaves as intended on particular executions.

-In this paper we show the feasibility of this idea by formalizing specifications, contracts, and assertions, by showing some important relations between them, and by providing tools to support this approach to program design and development.
+In this paper we show the feasibility of this idea by making the necessary notions, like specifications, contracts, or assertions, precise, showing some important relations between them, and providing tool support based on this development.
 The concrete language for our presentation is the multi-paradigm declarative language Curry [17].
+We demonstrate that Curry can be used as a wide-spectrum language [5] for software development using a tool for Curry programs that transforms specifications into contracts attached to the corresponding implementations, if present.